-Sadly, this company seems to have tanked and their site is not online anymore.
+Sadly, the company has tanked and their website is not online anymore.

 Consultant for Akademin Stockholm AB.
 Nowadays they call themselves REAB Data AB.
-During this time, I took my only certificate Sun Certified Java Programmer
+During this time, I took the certificate Sun Certified Java Programmer

 Writing jUnit-tests for SE:s MIDP implementation, especially JSR-184.
 I also wrote test documentation in ReST.